In this article we will explore possible benefits of antioxidants on the inflammatory factors that may lead to progression of Macular Degeneration.

 Macular degeneration is characterized by the deterioration of the macula, a small part of the central retina where the eye’s photoreceptors (rods and cones) are most highly concentrated.
 The leading cause of legal blindness, macular degeneration affects more than 10 million Americans — more than cataracts and glaucoma combined — according to the American Macular Degeneration Foundation.
 The disease affects a person’s central vision, which is needed for common tasks such as reading and driving.
 The effect is similar to that of a raindrop on the center of a camera lens.

 The role of Vitamin D

-An international team of scientists published their findings also in the journal Nutrients.(3) Here they write that vitamin D can control the expression of genes involved in oxidative stress, inflammation, and angiogenesis (the formation of new blood vessels that can carry inflammatory factors).
+In 2017, an international team of scientists published their findings also in the journal Nutrients.(3) Here they write that vitamin D can control the expression of genes involved in oxidative stress, inflammation, and angiogenesis (the formation of new blood vessels that can carry inflammatory factors).
 In the macula, vitamin D may preserve the function of the retina.
-Further, they suggest, there is an association between vitamin D deficiency and a higher risk of early and/or late AMD.
+Further, they suggest, there is an association between vitamin D deficiency and a higher risk of early and/or late age-related macular degeneration.

 Melatonin for Macular Degeneration

 In recent years scientists and doctors have made a connection between various characteristics of melatonin, a hormone that regulates the sleep–wake cycle.
 A 2019 study (6) from the University of Pittsburgh suggests:

 “The association between age-related macular degeneration and biological rhythms (sleep–wake cycle) has been insufficiently studied; however there are several reasons to believe that impairment in circadian rhythm (the the natural 24 hour cycle that regulates the sleep-wake cycle) may affect incidence and pathogenesis (onset) of age-related macular degeneration.